jalehman/omtut-starter/doc/tutorial15.md

 There are quite a few things that could be improved about this component that I've been thinking about, and I will probably try to implement some of my ideas at one point.
-Until I get around to it, here are my ideas that can be used as excercises/practice problems for the reader:
+Until I get around to doing these myself in tutorial form, here are some ideas that can be used as excercises/practice problems for the reader:

 1. So far we've got *Create* and *Read* of CRUD.
 How about the *D* and *U*?